Self-harm and Children/ Young People

 - Encourage them to talk about their feelings

-- Try to have empathy and show interest in their distress
+- Try to have empathy and show interests in their distress

 - Let them be in control of their decisions